 - Acquires Yokohama DeNA BayStars professional baseball team

-- Establishes DeNA Studios Canada, now known as DeNA Vancouver
+- Establishes DeNA Studios Canada

 - Launches e-commerce site builder Zerostore